SFDO-Tooling/MetaCI/README.rst

     METACI_LONG_RUNNING_BUILD_CONFIG = {"app_name": "my-app"}

 my-app would be replaced with the name of the Heroku App that should be used.

-It could be one of the apps you used for AUTOSCALERS but it need not be.
+Note: We anticipate that you might run into autoscaling logic errors if you try to use one of your AUTOSCALERS apps for one-off dynos as well because they both eat into the same quota but the autoscaler class only knows about the persistent dynos.
+Perhaps if your usage never approaches its quota then this will not cause problems for you.
+This is not a tested or supported configuration.

 Email Server
 ^^^^^^^^^^^^